CertifiedDeveloper/astaporthemes/README.md

 # astaporthemes
-This is WordPress Dinning theme of astaporthemes.
+These are WordPress themes from astaporthemes.
-I will provide this for free.
+I will provide these for free.